wearelighthouse/lightshow/README.md

 #### Theming
 The look and feel of the generated styleguide can be customized in the `theme` section of the config.

+`theme -> css` is an optional single string, or an array of strings, which contains a list of extra theme CSS files to include.
+The magic strings `no-default`, `no-vendor`, or both of those, can be used to stop parts or all of the usual Lightshow CSS being included.
+See [`all.css`](src/assets/css/all.css), [`no-default.css`](src/assets/css/no-default.css), or [`no-vendor.css`](src/assets/css/no-vendor.css) for more details.

 For example:
 ```
 theme:
     css:
     - theme/theme.css
+    - no-default

     js:
     - theme/theme.js